 LoRaWAN© devices broadcast their data to reachable LoRaWAN© gateways, which forward the messages on the LoRaWAN© operator network.
 The operator de-duplicates the messages from multiple gateways and hand over the message to the “LoRaWAN© application”.
 In our scenario, the “LoRaWAN© application” is Scaleway IoT Hub.

-Actility is a LoRaWAN© operator which can build your public or private LoRaWAN© network.
+Actility is a LoRaWAN© operator which can build a public or private LoRaWAN© network.

 In this tutorial we are going to:

-First, we need to create a Hub.
+First, we need a Hub.
 Its role will be to distribute messages from your LoRaWAN© devices to the intended targets.
-Please follow this procedure to create an IoT Hub.
-Choose any name and any plan you wish.
+Please follow this procedure to create an IoT Hub if you don’t have one already.
+The hub’s name and plan does not matter for this tutorial.

 Device ID and download the